 While Ethicon, Atrium, and other manufacturers have settled their hernia mesh lawsuits, Covidien has not.
-Only Covidien and certain Bard cases remain active in 2025.
+Only Covidien and certain severe injury Bard cases will remain active into 2026.
+Our practice is currently focused on accepting cases involving Covidien’s polyester-based mesh products and select Bard cases where complications have required at least one revision surgery.

 Covidien Cases in Active Litigation

 Lawsuits involving Covidien’s Parietex polyester mesh products continue in federal and state courts.
-As of June 2025, approximately 1,863 lawsuits against Covidien are consolidated in federal multidistrict litigation (MDL No. 3029) in Massachusetts.
+As of mid-2025, over 2,000 lawsuits against Covidien are consolidated in federal multidistrict litigation (MDL No. 3029) in Massachusetts.
 Over 6,000 additional cases are filed in Massachusetts state court, with 500 more in Minnesota state court, where Medtronic (Covidien’s parent company) is headquartered.

-- Mediation deadline: September 22, 2025.
-Mediation sessions were held in the Spring of 2025, though no settlement has been announced
+- Mediation deadline: Extended to January 14, 2026 as settlement talks continue.
+Multiple mediation sessions were held in Spring and Summer 2025, though no global settlement has been announced.

-- Third bellwether pool: Michael Wardell v.
+- Third Bellwether Pool: Michael Wardell v.
 Covidien and Maria Baisden v.
-Covidien (PCOx mesh) – one will be selected for trial.
+Covidien (Parietex Composite mesh).
+One case will be selected for trial.

-These bellwether trials will shape future settlement discussions.
+These bellwether trials will test legal arguments and evidence before a jury, which will critically shape future settlement discussions.

 Covidien Parietex Mesh Design Defects